- Ontario College Diploma

 Description: In this second-level communications course, students learn the professional writing skills required for effective communication in business.
 Students apply their learning to business case studies to produce documents for various purposes and audiences using a range of current business formats.
 They will also learn to write proposals and reports using research and documentation skills to further prepare them for higher learning and career success.

 Description: Introducing intermediate level features of Microsoft Excel, this course emphasizes specific requirements of electronic spreadsheets from an accounting point of view.

-Description: This course is a study of how people in society deal with the problem of scarcity.
-It introduces students to principles that are essential to an understanding of contemporary microeconomic issues facing Canadian society.
-Economic models are utilized to analyze decisions made by individual economic units in an economy, such as households, firms, the interaction of these units under varying market structures, and the impact of various government policies.
-Topics of study include: principles of economics, supply and demand theory, consumer theory, production and cost theory, and the determination of equilibrium price and output under different market structures.
-Course Equivalent: OLRN1650 Introductions to Microeconomics (Internet).
+Description: This course will function as a study of how people in society deal with the problem of scarcity.
+It will introduce students to principles that are essential to understanding contemporary microeconomic issues facing Canadian society.
+Economic models will be utilized to analyze decisions made by individual economic units in an economy such as households and firms, the interaction of these units under varying market structures, and the impact of various government policies.
+Topics of study will include principles of economics, supply and demand theory, consumer theory, production and cost theory, and the determination of equilibrium price and output under different market structures.

 |MATH1020||Business Mathematics II